THE FUTURE IS

 Questions Explored

-Develop a foundational understanding of Earth processes, resilience, and the interaction between humanity and the planet.
-The diversity of the courses available in the minor intends to challenge us as we expand how we think about what resilience means, and as we welcome Western and non-Western approaches to studying the world.
+In the intro course, you'll develop a foundational understanding of Earth processes, resilience, and the interaction between humanity and the planet.
+The diversity of the electives available in the minor intends to challenge conventional notions of resilience, encouraging interdisciplinary thinking and considering concepts like "future" and "resilience" from diverse human, ecological, and technological perspectives.

-Innovative scientific, engineering, economic, and sociopolitical solutions and resources are often not allocated equitably to groups facing threats to being resilient.
-The courses in the FER minor were selected to expand our ability to think critically about these challenges—to understand the context (‘Why is this happening?’), be better equipped to grapple with the impact of inequity (‘Who is benefitting?
-Who is harmed?’), and have a greater capacity to empathize.
+Innovative scientific, engineering, economic, cultural, and sociopolitical solutions, and the resources to support them, are often not allocated equitably to groups facing threats to resilience.
+The courses in the FER minor expand our capacity to think critically and across disciplines: to ask why these challenges arise, to grapple with questions of inequity (‘Who is benefiting?
+Who is harmed?’), to recognize the roles of history, ethics, and culture, and to imagine alternative futures.
+In doing so, students gain not only sharper analytical tools but also greater capacity for empathy and action.

 Have questions about the FER Minor?
 Reach out